mostaphabahadou/postenum/README.md

-Postenum is a linux privilege escalation tool.
+Postenum is a Linux enumeration and privilege escalation tool.

 # Usage:
     ./postenum.sh [option]